Next steps

 2. Set Playability to Public.

 4. Click the Save button.
-Now everyone on Roblox can play your experience!
+Now everyone on Roblox can play your game!

 Continue learning

-The Animation Editor's basic tools are an excellent start while learning to create animations, but Studio offers many additional animation features to add liveliness to your characters and environment, including:
+The basic Animation Editor tools are an excellent start while learning to create animations, but Studio offers many additional animation features to add liveliness to your characters and environment, including:

 • Inverse Kinematics that let you pose and animate multiple character parts by posing or adjusting a single object.